Comments

 Yeah, good read.
 10/10

-Now I am more decided than never about making art.
+Now I am more decided than ever about making art.

 MY art.